baltimoreheritage/tours/_posts/2015-08-09-vacant-house-bike.md

+---
+layout: post
+title: "Vacant Houses by Bike: Salvage, Demolish or Preserve?"
+summary: "A bike ride highlighting the history of vacant housing in Baltimore.
+How should this history of vacant and abandoned housing inform Baltimore's debates over demolition and preservation?"
+categories: bike
+---

 # Introduction

 **Note:** These tour notes were prepared in July/August 2015 by Eli Pousson for [Vacant Houses by Bike: Vacant Houses by Bike: Salvage, Demolish or Preserve?](http://baltimoreheritage.org/event/vacant-houses-preservation-demolition-renewal-bike/) – a bike tour program organized by Baltimore Heritage on August 9.
 They are presented here in their rough form including extended from a variety of publications.
 We hope to revise and expand these notes if we repeat this tour in the future.